 The task of creating and selling eBooks is easy if one knows the steps and follows them diligently.

-This article will take you through the essential steps to create and sell eBooks on a website.
+This article will take you through 10 essential (But Easy) steps to create and sell eBooks on a website:

 Step 1: Who will read your eBook?
 What is the topic?
 How will your eBook answer your readers’ questions?